SDC-Isabelle/q-a/README.md

 # Atelier System Design

-## Technologies used
+## Technologies Used
 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white) ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white) ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB) ![Nginx](https://img.shields.io/badge/nginx-%23009639.svg?style=for-the-badge&logo=nginx&logoColor=white) ![NPM](https://img.shields.io/badge/NPM-%23000000.svg?style=for-the-badge&logo=npm&logoColor=white) ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white) ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)

-## Project description
+## Project Purpose
+The recent update of the Atelier front end retail web portal that my team and I created have driven an outstanding increase in traffic to our site.
+While our business has the stock to keep up with the demand, our existing backend system is unable to withstand the web traffic we are experiencing.
+It calls for a complete redesign of the current backend system that can withstand this traffic.

-Atelier API service is the backend of a legacy E-commerce application which has over 1 million products.
+* Atelier is a modern E-commerce application which has over 1 million products.
-Atelier has multiple widgets
+It consists of multiple widgets
 - products widget which displays product details
 - questions and answers widget which allows users to submit questions and answers related to the product
 - ratings and reviews widget which allows users to rate and write reviews related to the product

+## Project Goal
+Support the existing retail web application with a modernized system able to withstand web scale traffic loads.

+## Project Details
 This project is worked with a team of 3 engineers in agile environment.
 This repo is specifically for questions and answers API service.
 Q&A service consists of 7 RESTful routes as follows -

 <img width="531" alt="Screen Shot 2022-12-12 at 7 16 29 PM" src="https://user-images.githubusercontent.com/81834520/207193296-3103783a-ef38-4244-b104-c48d249f6466.png">